français magyar deutsch |

 |

-Joseph the silent The only man among the group of
+Joseph the silent The only man among

 four, Joseph Kreutzer (1) was a quiet man, but his silence spoke a